louisljamie/louisljamie/README.md

 Here are some ideas to get you started:

+I'm an aspiring data scientist, with no advice.

+Thank you for visiting!

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...